eclipse-kura/kura/docs/java-application-development/kura-workspace-setup.md

 ![Target Definition Setup](./images/development-environment-setup/image9.png)

 In the Target Definition window, click the link **Set as Target Platform**.
-Doing so will reset the target platform, rebuild the Kura projects, and clear the errors that were reported.
-At this point, you are ready to begin developing Kura-based applications for your target platform.
+Doing so will reset the target platform, rebuild the Eclipse Kura projects, and clear the errors that were reported.
+At this point, you are ready to begin developing Eclipse Kura-based applications for your target platform.

 #### Run the Eclipse Kura Emulator